dbt-labs/corp/dbt_style_guide.md

 ## CTEs

-For more information about why we use so many CTEs, check out [this discourse post](https://discourse.getdbt.com/t/why-the-fishtown-sql-style-guide-uses-so-many-ctes/1091).
+For more information about why we use so many CTEs, check out [this glossary entry](https://docs.getdbt.com/terms/cte).

-- All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file
 - Where performance permits, CTEs should perform a single, logical unit of work.

-- CTE names should be as verbose as needed to convey what they do
+- CTE names should be as verbose as needed to convey what they do.

-- CTEs with confusing or noteable logic should be commented
+- CTEs with confusing or noteable logic should be commented with SQL comments, as you would with any complex functions.

-- CTEs that are duplicated across models should be pulled out into their own models
+- CTEs that are duplicated across models should be pulled out and created as their own models.

-- create a `final` or similar CTE that you select from as your last line of code.
-This makes it easier to debug code within a model (without having to comment out code!)
-- CTEs should be formatted like this:
+- CTEs and SQL within a model should follow this structure:
+  - `with` statement
+  - Import CTEs
+  - Logical CTEs
+  - Final CTE
+  - Simple `select` statement

+- All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file ("import" CTEs)

+- SQL should end with a simple select statement.
+All other logic should be contained within CTEs.
+  Example: `select * from final`

+- Where applicable, opt for filtering within import CTEs over filtering within logical CTEs.

+CTE Example:

 ``` sql
 with